 3. Increase intake of brassica vegetables that help your liver detoxify oestrogen (broccoli, cauliflower, brussels sprouts, cabbage, kale).

-4. For those with histamine sensitivity, you may benefit from reducing your intake of high histamine foods (fermented foods, aged cheeses, cured meats, shellfish – see my website for a full list of high histamine foods to avoid).
+4. For those with histamine sensitivity, you may benefit from reducing your intake of high histamine foods (fermented foods, aged cheeses, cured meats, shellfish, bone broths, tinned fish, chocolate, tomatoes).

 5. Magnesium – reduces inflammation in the body and relaxes the smooth muscle of the uterus.

 6. Zinc – down regulates inflammation in the body and is an important antioxidant.
 When there is inflammation we needs antioxidants to mop up the damage caused by the free radicals.
 It is important to test your zinc levels along with copper as copper competes for absorption of zinc.
 You ideally want a 1:1 ratio of zinc to copper.

 7. Tumeric – this amazing anti-inflammatory and antioxidant herb is great to take all month to reduce inflammation in the body.
 You can also increase the dose with your period for acute relief.